thutasann/booking-ticket/README.md

 # FLUTTER Booking Ticket App UI

-This is the Booking Ticket App UI crafted with `Flutter`.
+This is the mini Booking Ticket App UI crafted with `Flutter`.

 ## Screens